KNXiON Logo Rebrand

 The Mission: 🎯

-This was part of my group’s four-month-long project for one of our last semester classes at SAIT.
-We had to reach out to a non-profit organization and offer some of our talents to assist them in their company.
-Originally, they generated their designs (including their logo) through Canva and had no website to go to.
-They decided that they would like a whole redesign on their brand, get some marketing strategies going, and create a website for them.
+I was a part of a 4 member team project for one of our last semester classes at SAIT Polytechnic.
+Our team reached out to a non-profit organization client and volunteered to assist the re-brand of their company.
+Originally, they generated all of their designs (including their logo) through Canva and had no website built.
+They decided that they would like a whole re-design on their brand, plan marketing strategies, and have a website made for them.

 My sketches of the new KNXION logo.